How to Get Your Motorcycle Ready for Spring

 Check the tire pressure.
-You always want to check your tire pressure when your tires are cold, which shouldn’t be a problem since it’s been in your garage since last fall.
+You always want to check your motorcycle's tire pressure when your tires are cold, which shouldn’t be a problem since it’s been in your garage since last fall.
 Grab a tire pressure gauge and your motorcycle’s manual and see if they’re within the recommended range.
 Underinflated tires will cut down on your gas mileage and overinflated tires will be more susceptible to wear and other damage.
 Plus, they’re both much more dangerous to drive on.

 Give them a closer look.
 Take the time to look closely at both tires and spot any cracking or other signs of a leak like punctures.
 If you notice wear, swap out the tires as soon as possible.
 Driving on a damaged tire is never worth the risk.

 Know your tires’ story.
 Different styles, brands and types of tires will have different lifespans and fare better in certain conditions.
 If you bought your bike used, you should have gotten details on how long the tires have been used, mileage and where it was driven.
 Research the specific tire model, its lifespan and find its date code on the actual tire.
 If you’re not sure, take your bike to a repair shop or dealer to get more info and an inspection.